quintel/documentation/docs/main/cost-methods.md

 * Investment over lifetime = total initial investment + decommissioning costs
 * WACC = [Weighted average cost of capital](cost-wacc.md)
-* Construction Time = the time it takes to construct a typical plant of this type
+* Construction time = the time it takes to construct a typical plant of this type
-* Technical Lifetime = the average amount of time that a plant operates
+* Technical lifetime = the average amount of time that a plant operates

 ### **OPEX**
 Operating expenses include Operation and Maintenance (O&M) costs, without CCS.
 O&M costs can have both a variable and a fixed part.